oliverkoell/lick_corea/README.md

 This project is licensed under the MIT License.

 ## Author
 Created by Michael Žutić, Oliver Köll.
-Reach out via [oliver.koell99@gmail.com] or GitHub issues.

 Enjoy jamming with LickCorea! 🎷🎶